$74 Find Cheap Flights from California to Montana

 • What is the cheapest time of day to fly to Montana?

-The cheapest time of day to fly to Montana is generally in the morning, when round-trip flights cost $360 on average.
-Morning departures are around 13% cheaper than evening flights, on average.
-The most expensive time of day to fly to Montana is generally in the evening, which is peak travel time and where the average cost of a ticket is $414.
+The cheapest time of day to fly to Montana is generally at night, when round-trip flights cost $344 on average.
+The most expensive time of day to fly to Montana is generally in the morning, which is peak travel time and where the average cost of a ticket is $366.

 • What is the cheapest flight to Montana?